CodeBunny09/MySite/README.md

 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
 Tune in with me for daily updates!!!!</p>

 <u>Day:13</u>
-<p>I went fucking crazy when I knew that animations were one liners using materialize, and realized I wasted my previous day animating stuffs in my webpage!</p>
+<p>I went fucking crazy when I knew that animations were one-liners using materialize, and realized I wasted my previous day animating stuff in my webpage!</p>
 <p>In this challenge (<a href="https://www.100daysofcode.com/">100DaysOfCode</a>), I'm gonnna make my own portfolio and forum weebsite.
 Tune in with me for daily updates!!!!</p>